 There are plenty of contests that can be found in Canada.
 If a person tried to enter all of the contests they would probably run out of time and if they are paying to enter the contests they could run out of money.
 The key is choosing the right contests to enter.
 A person should consider several things when they are deciding what contests they want to enter

 - Types of prizes they want – a person can choose to enter contests that offer the chance to win money or they can look for contests that offer prizes.
 It is important to find the contests that offer prizes that you want and need.
-It would be great to win a car in a contest, but if you did not drive, what would that do.
+It would be great to win a car in a contest, but if you did not drive, what would that do?
 Don’t waste time or money on prizes you do not want or need.

 - Odds of winning – Contests have to publish the chances of winning.
-It is best to choose the contests that you have a better chance of winning at.
+It is best to choose the contests that you have a better chance of winning.
 A contest that offers a 1 in 100 chance of winning is more attractive than a contest that offers a 1 million chance of winning.

-- Cost of contest – A free online contest may be attractive, but it may not be the best choice.
+- Cost of the contest – A free online contest may be attractive, but it may not be the best choice.
 It may be better to try to pay a little money for a contest that offered better cash prizes.
 Form a budget of how much you are willing to spend on contests and stick to that budget.

-It is great to enter contest to win prizes or money in Canada and no one should be discouraged from trying.
+It is great to enter contests to win prizes or money in Canada and no one should be discouraged from trying.
 Anyone that enters these contests should not depend on winning.
 If you do win, that is great and you should enjoy the prize that you won.
 If you don’t win, make sure you at least enjoyed trying.
 That is often the only prize many people receive.